DeepRV: Accelerating Spatiotemporal Inference with Pre-trained Neural Priors: Experiments

-where $d_t = |t-t'|$, and the hyperparameters are ${\boldsymbol{\theta}} := \{\ell, \sigma^2, a, \alpha, b, \nu\}$.
-This kernel captures both spatial and temporal correlations in a non-separable manner.
-Such genuinely non-separable structures are typically not directly supported in default INLA workflows and require specialised model formulations \citep{bakka2018spatial}, and they cannot be handled by standard RFF approximations.
-We followed the training and inference procedure described in Section~\ref{subsec:benchmarking}, with the only changes being the hyperparameter set $\boldsymbol{\theta}$ above, a single spatial grid of size $16^2$ with $5$ time steps, and we trained the neural networks for 500,000 steps.
-We set the hyperparameters to $ \sigma^2 = 1.0, \ell = 20.0, \beta = 1.0, a = 0.5, \alpha = 0.8, b = 1.0, \nu = 1.0. $ Spatial masking was applied as before, with $\approx$50\% of observations masked in contiguous regions, consistent across all time steps.
+Spatial masking was applied as before, with $\approx$50\% of observations masked in contiguous regions, consistent across all time steps.
 Additionally, observations at $t=2,3$ were removed to simulate partially observed temporal dynamics.
 The resulting inferred hyperparameter distributions are shown in Figure \ref{fig:spatiotemp_kde}, and the posterior predictive across time is presented in Figure \ref{fig:obs_means_spatio_temporal}.
 The results demonstrate that DeepRV matches GP predictive performance and parameter inference even in settings with more hyperparameters and complex interdependencies.
 This flexibility arises from DeepRV’s simple design, which does not rely on structural assumptions about the GP it emulates.